Isreal-ogbu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-scripts to prints alphabet in lower case except "e" and "q" scripts to print number in base 10 scripts to prints number in base 10 using putchar
+scripts to prints alphabet in lower case except "e" and "q" scripts to print number in base 10 scripts to prints number in base 10 using putchar script to print alphabet in reverse :  z-a.